Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.DrillingProperties/readme.md

 that are used as the `Min` and the `Max` value of this property.
 - `SemanticGeneralDistributionVariableAttribute`: It takes one argument that is the name of a `DrillingSignal` used in the semantic facts to access the `Histogram` value of this property.
+- `SemanticBernoulliVariableAttribute`: It takes one to three arguments.
+The `string` arguments represent either the stochastic or the probabilistic variables that are used in the semantic facts.
+A `double` argument is used to define a default deterministic uncertainty.
+- `SemanticDeterministicBooleanVariableAttribute`: It takes one argument that is the name of a `DrillingSignal` used in the semantic facts to describe the value a `DeterministicBooleanDrillingProperty`.
 - `SemanticExclusiveOrAttribute`: It takes at least 2 arguments.
 This attribute is used to defined a list of the optional semantic facts that are exclusive from each other's.